-2. The “Alley" consists of the surface area of the three blocks and the four inch stripe that stretches across the middle of the table.
-The “Alley” provides a separation between the opponent's sides of the table, and serves as a neutral zone that is shared by both opponents.
+2. The “Alley" consists of the three blocks that stretch across a 4-inch stripe in the middle of the table.
+The “Alley” is a neutral zone that is shared by the opponents.
 Shots can travel flat across the table between the "Alley", over the top of the "Alley", or ricochet off the "Alley" in random trajectories.

-4. An “Alley shot” occurs when a player ricochets the ball off of any part of the Alley on a single shot.
-A "Tres-Alley” shot occurs when the ball ricochets off of any two Alley blocks on a single shot.
+4. An “Alley shot” occurs when a player ricochets the ball off of any part of the Alley surface during the rally.
+A "Tres-Alley” shot occurs when the ball ricochets off the surface of any two alley blocks on a single shot.
 Players that complete an "Alley shot" or "Tres-Alley shot" during the rally and ultimately win the point are awarded 2 or 3 points respectively.
-If an "Alley shot" or "Tres-Alley shot" ricochets back towards the executing player, they are responsible for returning the ball to their opponents side of the table.
-An "Alley shot" or "Tres-Alley shot" that ricochets off the side of the table at a right angle results in a redo of the point.
+If an "Alley shot" or "Tres-Alley shot" ricochets back towards the executing player, they are responsible for returning the ball to their opponent.
+An "Alley shot" or "Tres-Alley shot" that ricochets off the side of the table at a right-angle results in a redo of the point.

-6. The first player to reach 23 points is declared the winner.
+5. The first player to reach 23 points is declared the winner.
 A “Rumble” occurs when a player is leading 11-0, ending the game.
-Players must switch sides once someone reaches 12 points.
+The players are required to switch sides once someone reaches 12 points.
 All shots that strike any part of a player other than the paddle or their playing hand are considered out of bounds.
 Shots that come to a rest in the Alley result in a redo of the point.